Rebels who knew the end was coming, but stood up anyway

 In Nazareth in 2011, I went to a small stone church thought to have been the synagogue where Jesus made his first public appearance after returning from the desert.
-What he had to say so riled the locals they took him to a nearby cliff-top to throw him off.

 Our guide said that in the Gospel of Luke it is written that Jesus evaded his pursuers by flying to a nearby mountain.
 It was more than 40 years since I'd read the gospels, but I didn't remember that part.
 And I was intrigued.